tarwn/lessthandot-hugo/blogs/content/posts/2012-12-01-sizing-database-files.md

   - tempdb

 ---
-This post will demonstrate that there is a difference in performance if you don&#8217;t size your database file accordingly.
-It is a good practice to have your database sized correctly for the next 6 to 12 months, you don&#8217;t want your server wasting cycles with growing files all the time.
+This post will demonstrate that there is a difference in performance if you don't size your database file accordingly.
+It is a good practice to have your database sized correctly for the next 6 to 12 months, you don't want your server wasting cycles with growing files all the time.
 Figure out how big your files are now, figure out how much they will grow in the next year and size your files accordingly, check back every month or so to see if your estimates were correct.

-By default SQL Server will create databases wilt very small files when you create a database and you don&#8217;t specify the sizes.
+By default SQL Server will create databases wilt very small files when you create a database and you don't specify the sizes.
 If you have people creating databases on your servers, consider adding a DDL trigger to notify you when a new DB is added so that you can talk to the database creator and size the files.
-You also can change the defaults on the server so that you don&#8217;t have the 10% growth either.
+You also can change the defaults on the server so that you don't have the 10% growth either.

-First let&#8217;s see what the difference is when we have a database where the files will have to grow versus one where the files are big enough for the data that will be inserted.
+First let's see what the difference is when we have a database where the files will have to grow versus one where the files are big enough for the data that will be inserted.

 Here we are creating two databases, one with much bigger files than the other one